alphagov/di-report-a-death/infrastructure/dns-zones/README.md

 ## Deployment

-To deploy the template to the appropriate AWS account, ensure you are at the root of the project.

 Replace `<environment>` with `dev`, `build`, `staging`, `integration`, `production` in either of the commands below.

 ### Creating a New Stack